Progress report for LNC20-443

 - Crop Economic Resources.
 Purdue Agriculture Center for Commercial Agriculture. (https://ag.purdue.edu/commercialag/Pages/Resources.aspx?cat=Crop+Economics).

 - Stack, R. W., and McMullen, M. P. 1998.
 A visual Scale to estimate severity of Fusarium head blight in wheat.
 NDSU Extension Service: Small Grains Publications.
 Online Publication/PP-1095.

 - Grau, C. R., Radke, V. L, and Gillespie, F. L. 1982.
 Resistance of soybean cultivars to Sclerotinia sclerotiorum.
 Plant Dis.
 66:506-508

-The first year of research trials in wheat, soybean and corn were conducted in Indiana and Wisconsin for Objective 1 were completed, and we are currently summarizing the data across locations.
-Field plans for the 2022 season have begun and we will be making some adjustments to add resistance to the corn trials and varieties in the soybean trials.
+The first and second year of research trials in wheat, soybean and corn were conducted in Indiana and Wisconsin for Objective 1 were completed, and the data has been summarized across locations.
+Field plans for the 2023 season have begun to repeat the trials for a third season.

 In 2021, weather conditions were not favorable for Fusarium head blight (FHB).
 No differences between treatments for FHB incidence, severity and Index and non-treated control on 11 Jun.
 The % of Fusarium damaged kernals (FDK) was lowest in the Kaskaskia variety and when treated with Prosaro and Actinovate.
 The concentration of deoxynivalenol (DON) was lowest in the variety Kaskaskia.
 An application of Pacesetter increased DON over non-treated.
 There was no difference in treatment for wheat yield.